May 16, 2020

-Despite being switched-on 24-7, 365 days a week, lack of time has become a universal pain point in our modern workforce.
+Despite being switched on 24-7, 365 days a week, lack of time has become a universal pain point in our modern workforce.
 Mythical nine-to-five boundaries around work are rapidly fading from our collective memory, with most of us logging on after walking out of the office to continue work, without even a second thought.
-Our packed schedules not only exact a heavy toll on our mental and physical wellbeing but also provide significant challenges for incorporating corporate training into workflows.
-According to one recent study, three out of five of us feel overloaded with ‘too much work to do well,’ and one in five report reaching their ‘limit’ of overwork.
+Our packed schedules not only exact a heavy toll on our mental and physical wellbeing but also provide significant challenges for incorporating corporate training or compliance training into workflows.
+According to one recent study, three out of five of us feel overloaded with ‘too much work to do well,’ and one in five reports reaching their ‘limit’ of overwork.
 The last thing an already time-poor workforce needs is ‘death by PowerPoint.’

 There is an incongruity between ever-increasing demands on an ‘anytime, anywhere’ workforce, and the drive to promote continuous learning.
-By its very name, microlearning addresses this pain point in delivering critical corporate training in shorter, sharper bursts.
+By its very name, microlearning addresses this pain point in delivering a critical corporate online course or certificate program in shorter sharper bursts.
 Typically, the marketing of microlearning has honed in on the fact that it takes up less of our precious time.
 With 94 per cent of learners favouring microlearning over traditional training, with convenience cited as the key win, the time-saving factor is an obvious selling point.

 By focusing on delivery over content, microlearning has been severely downplayed, and at times, misconceived.
 The ‘why’ behind microlearning is not about catering to the perceived goldfish-level attention spans of an increasingly millennial workplace; and equally, it’s not about ‘dumbing down’ content or providing ‘get it done and over with’ training.
 Rather, microlearning taps into cognitive science to establish habits of continuous application, repeatedly exposing learners to short bursts of content (at spaced intervals) that result in more durable knowledge retention.

-Microlearning is more than just short videos; aside from the diverse suite of assets that complement video content (from games, social learning and surveys, to assessment and rapid authoring), at the heart of microlearning is an educational approach that humanises corporate training.
-Everything centres around the learner in terms of relevance, active engagement, flexibility and responsiveness.
+Microlearning is more than just short videos; aside from the diverse suite of assets that complement video content (from games, social learning, and surveys, to assessment and rapid authoring), at the heart of microlearning is an educational approach that humanises corporate training.
+Everything centers around the learner in terms of relevance, active engagement, flexibility, and responsiveness.

 There is nothing arbitrary about micro lessons.
-By distilling content down to the granular level, microlearning provides discrete units of knowledge that can be targeted when it matters most to learners, and when opportunities are provided to apply understandings in real-world scenarios.
+By distilling content from subject matter experts down to the granular level, microlearning provides discrete units of knowledge that can be targeted when it matters most to learners, and when opportunities are provided to apply understandings in real-world scenarios.

-EdApp’s rapid authoring tool allows L&D leaders to curate content, while also empowering team members to take hands-on roles in peer-to-peer learning.
-Such learner-centred training provides the most instant form of engagement, while also developing critical soft skills such as creative thinking, collaboration and self-directed learning.
-In contrast to passive learning, learner-centred training optimises all four stages of ‘the learning loop’: knowledge acquisition, application, feedback and reflection.
+EdApp’s rapid authoring tool allows L&D leaders and instructional designers to curate elearning content, while also empowering team members to take hands-on roles in peer-to-peer learning.
+Such learner-centered employee training provides the most instant forms of an engaging learning environment, while also developing critical soft skills such as creative thinking, collaboration, and self-directed learning.
+In contrast to passive learning strategy, learner-centered training optimizes all four stages of ‘the learning loop’: knowledge acquisition, application, feedback, and reflection.

 Responsiveness in the form of real-time feedback and progress metrics ensure that the ‘learning loop’ is not left unfinished.
 The data attached to discrete learning units allow companies a bird’s-eye view of knowledge growth, and the ability to use microlearning platforms such as EdApp as a formative tool to strengthen understanding through feedback and reflection.
 Far from any ‘set and forget’ training method, learner metrics enable workplaces to target hotspots, and flexibly adapt development directions and goals in the moment of need.

-Under the glossy surface of microlearning, the goal is anything but superficial.
+Under the glossy surface of microlearning, the earning objectives are anything but superficial.
 Microlearning is not about creating the shortest videos possible; rather, it is about empowering learners with a transformative form of training that stands the test of time.

 Microlearning may indeed be shorter and sharper, but it is also smarter.